 2.1.5.
 Relevant tokens mock

-The responses for the relevant tokens queries made in the task.
+The responses for the relevant tokens queries made in the function.

 Then, the relevant tokens mock may be: